From the time I was very young, I was coerced, controlled, abused and taken advantage of by someone I trusted.

 But the longer I went on with my burden, the more I allowed history to repeat itself.
 It’s funny how that happens.
 When you’re the girl with the burden, or the secret, people start to treat you like the girl with the burden or the secret, even if they aren’t sure why or what it is.
 That’s even how you treat yourself, if only because you don’t know anything different.

-Day after day my burden would grow heavier, and I would be reminded of it again — my need for forgiveness.
+Day after day my burden would grow heavier, and bitterness would grow, and I would be reminded of it again—my need for forgiveness.

 For all the why’s behind forgiveness, I rarely heard anyone talk about how to do it.